kyriakos-papadopoulos/Projects/API_Projects/Spotify/Text_2_Playlist/README.md

 3. **Program Workflow**:
     - The program will clean the sentence, removing any special characters.
-    - It will then attempt to find songs for each word or combination of words in the sentence.
+    - The program will attempt to find songs for each word or combination of words in the sentence, trying different configurations of up to six consecutive words.
+    - It will evaluate each configuration by counting the number of unmatched words, aiming to minimize unmatched words in the final playlist.
-    - If no match is found, a placeholder track is added to the playlist.
+    - If no exact match is found for a word or combination of words, a placeholder track is added to the playlist.
+    - The configuration with the fewest unmatched words is selected, and the playlist is created based on that configuration.

 4. **View Your Playlist**:
     - Once the program completes, you can view the playlist in your Spotify account.